-The effect of the mixing of perennial ryegrass with turf-type tall fescue on red thread disease.
+The effect of the mixing of perennial ryegrass (photo on right) with turf-type tall fescue on red thread disease.
 Perennial ryegrass should generally not be mixed with turf-type tall fescue due to increased disease problems.

-High Maintenance Turf - Full Sun (For use in full sun areas that will receive irrigation and more intensive management).
+High Maintenance Turf - Full Sun (For use in full sun areas that will receive irrigation during stress periods and more intensive management).

 Kentucky Bluegrass (85-100%) and Perennial Ryegrass (0-15%).
-Due to the high maintenance requirements usually needed to successfully maintain most Kentucky bluegrasses in Maryland, it is primarily for use on showcase sites, for stadium athletic fields, and for low cut rough areas on golf courses.
-A minimum of 3 bluegrass cultivars should be selected, with each ranging from a minimum of 10% to a maximum of 35% of the mixture by weight.
+Due to the higher maintenance requirements usually needed to successfully maintain most Kentucky bluegrasses in Maryland, it is primarily for use on showcase sites, for stadium athletic fields, and for low cut rough areas on golf courses.
+A minimum of 3 bluegrass cultivars should be selected, with each cultivar ranging from a minimum of 10% to a maximum of 35% of the mixture by weight, respectively.